How to Invest in Databricks in 2025

 - Delta Lake: Delta Lake speeds up data queries and is the company's primary initiative to move into the data analytics category.

-- Databricks SQL: This is a data warehouse that allows users to run SQL on top of Delta Lake, create visualizations, build and share dashboards, and more tools for improving the usefulness of SQL.
+- Databricks SQL: This is a data warehouse that allows users to run SQL on top of Delta Lake, create visualizations, build and share dashboards, and use more tools for improving the usefulness of SQL.

 Revenue